dinesh-58/shiDDR/readme.md

 - [ ] put [this](https://daisyui.com/components/theme-controller/) in navbar
 - [ ] when bot toggles a pad, play same animation used for click
 - [ ] reminder to set cleanup f'ns for useEffect() s
+- [ ] improve bot sequence algorithm to only select adjacent pads or ones that haven't been selected?

 - [x] refactor `prop drilling` (setter functions for boards are being passed from App -> Board -> Pad)
     - [x] use context or merge Pad component into Board